Camping in Iceland: Costs, what to pack, where to stay, and more

 When planning your trip, keep in mind that some campsites require advance reservations, so be sure to check before you go.
 That being said, most campgrounds in Iceland do not accept reservations and spots are first come first serve.
 Most campgrounds are large enough to more than accommodate the demand, so even a planner like me didn't stress about whether or not we'd get a spot.
 I ended up loving that we didn't make reservations ahead of time because it gave us the freedom to move at our own pace and stay wherever looked good along the way.

 If you're planning to camp in Iceland, always check to see if the campgrounds you're hoping to stay at accept reservations.
-Like I said earlier, most do not accept reservations so don't stress about this too much, but for the ones that do accept reservations, be sure you have this information ready for them:
+Most do not accept reservations so don't stress about this too much, but for the ones that do accept reservations, be sure you have this information ready for them:

 Cancellation policies vary by campsite, so be sure to check before you make your reservation.